 A student loan servicer is a company that manages your federal student loans.
-It is responsible for all loan-related administration, including responding to questions, processing payments, and facilitating changes to your repayment plan.
+It is responsible for all loan-related administration, including responding to questions, processing payments, and making changes to your repayment plan.

-Learn how student loan servicers work and how the Department of Education’s (DOE) upcoming changes to the process will impact you and your federal student loans.
+Learn how student loan servicers work and how the Department of Education’s (DOE) changes to the process will affect you and your federal student loans.

-There are currently nine different federal loan servicers:
+There are currently several different federal loan servicers:

 - FedLoan Servicing